maryamagd/compute.rhino3d.appserver/ProjectBrief.md

 # Deployable Structure
-A transitioning design with integrated fabric
+A transitioning design with embedded information

 The project aims to give an overview of a public space canopy and its elements through progressing construction/ expansion phases, adding altering supports with each phase.